mohidsaeedMUS/LegacyOwlsRobot/README.md

 # LegacyOwlsRobot
-Our 9th Grade VEX Robot.
+Our 9th Grade VEX Robot
 ## What is the point of the repository?
 The point of this repository is to provide the code of our robot to the teammates, so that they can access the code if I happen to be away from the competition.